by Bill Yarrow

 about the half-life of hope.
 Like waking up to the sound

 of pleading.
 There are many ways to begin to die

 but one is not surprise.
-We all have an ageing relative
+We all have an ageing uncle

 who offers in his handshake the strength he still pretends.

 He was married to a petty woman of endemic energy.

 They sired your most obnoxious cousins.
 I wish I had